-Sir Richard Branson, and his seemingly never-ending business plan has reached out to a new industry, surprisingly, mortgage.
+Sir Richard Branson and his seemingly never-ending business plan has entered a new industry, surprisingly, mortgage.

-While many critics may think his timing is a bit funny, his spin on mortgage is somewhat different than what most banks and mortgage lenders are offering.
+While many critics may think his timing is a bit funny, given the current state of the housing market, his spin on mortgages is somewhat different than what most banks and mortgage lenders are offering.

 His new company, CircleLending, based in Cambridge, MA offers intra-family mortgages, which are essentially private loans and mortgages between relatives and friends.

 Instead of settling for terms set by a third party bank or lender, the borrower and lender, who are presumably friends or family, can set up the financing terms themselves.